Table of Contents

 ICNS will host all issues of Archival Research of Italian-Canadian Immigration and Culture, and will keep offering a set of instructional best practices for conducting archival research and creating academic posters.
 These tools will benefit future researchers and the ICAP community at large.

 Some of the students featured in the first issue published on ICNS and titled Italians on the Frontiers, presented their work in a panel at the ICAP conference hosted by the Faculty of Humanities at Brock University in the fall of 2019.

-A selections of students involved in the first and second issues of Archival Research of Italian-Canadian Immigration and Culture, have been nominated for the Lieutenant Governor’s Ontario Heritage Award for Youth Achievement and Young Leaders Award for 2020 for their commitment to complete their research on cultural heritage and to share their work in the archives with the community.
+A selections of students involved in the first and second issues of Archival Research of Italian-Canadian Immigration and Culture, have been been the recipients of the Lieutenant Governor’s Ontario Heritage Award for Youth Achievement and Young Leaders Award for 2020 for their commitment to complete their research on cultural heritage and to share their work in the archives with the community.

 I would like to extend my gratitude to Dr. Teresa Russo for her commitment to a project that makes a tangible contribution to Italian heritage, to the lives and careers of university students and to academic and community researchers in and outside Canada.

 Brock University and University College projects at ICAP Conference – Inaugural issue

 By Teresa Russo

 Italians on the Frontiers was an undergraduate panel at the Italian Canadian Archives Project 9th Annual Conference (October 25-26, 2019) at Brock University where students presented their research from the Italian Canadian Studies courses offered at Brock University and University of Toronto under the supervision of Dr. Teresa Russo.